univention/univention-corporate-server/management/univention-directory-manager-rest/README.md

 The UDM REST API starts one gateway process and one subprocess for all possible languages.
 All HTTP requests are forwarded to the language specific process by evaluating the `Accept-Language` header.
-Each main process also starts another subprocess for sharing memory between those processes.
+Each main process also starts another subprocess for sharing memory between those processes via a `multiprocessing.SyncManager`.

 UDM currently translates strings at python import time which makes it impossible to use two languages in one process.